jaguarsiva/SQL-Super/README.md

 $  npm install sql-super
 ```

-Follow our installing guide for more information.
+Follow our installation guide for more information.

 #  Features